Aptomi/k8s-app-engine/README.md

 - Also, see [Feature Backlog](https://github.com/Aptomi/aptomi/milestone/11)

 ### Roadmap
-We will soon pusblish the list of items for Q4 2017 and Q1 2018.
+We will soon publish the list of items for Q4 2017 and Q1 2018.
 In the meantime, [Feature Backlog](https://github.com/Aptomi/aptomi/milestone/11) is a good place to look at the roadmap items which are being considered.